What are the Different Types of Database Users in DBMS?

 Naive users also known as Parametric End users, don't have any knowledge of DBMS but still frequently use the database applications to get the desired results.
 With the help of the interface provided by the DBMS applications, Naive users mostly use the database to fill in or retrieve the information (view level of the database).

 Naive users don't need to be aware of the presence of the database system as they can interact with the database with the help of menu-driven application interface.
-In simple terms, Naive / Parametric End users work directly on developed applications to access the database indirectly for getting the desired results.
+In simple terms, Naive / Parametric End users work directly on developed applications to access the database indirectly to get the desired results.

-For example: Railway ticket booking users in general are naive/parametric end users as they don't have much knowledge about DBMS and directly use railway booking application to book their tickets.
+, For example, Railway ticket booking users in general are naive/parametric end users as they don't have much knowledge about DBMS and directly use railway booking applications to book their tickets.

 Who is a System Analyst?